centre-for-humanities-computing/canon-paintings-smk/README.md

 #### Running the code
 All code was run using macOS 15.6.1 in Visual Studio Code with Python 3.13.3.

-Set up the virtual environment and install required packages with
+To run the code, first set up the virtual environment and install required packages with:
 ```
 bash setup.sh
 ```

-Next, run analysis with default arguments with
+Next, run analysis with default arguments with:
 ```
 bash run_analyses.sh
 ```